unext1/next-document/README.md

 # Next.js Planetscale Drizzle ORM Document Management

 This is a simple document management system built with Next.js, Planetscale, the Drizzle ORM and TailwindCSS.
+This Projects allows you to have control over documents and they are editable with WYSIWYG editor, which allows more indebt editing.

 ## Prerequisites